 Minimum 950 SAT or 20 ACT score

 Minimum 1050 SAT or 23 ACT score

 Minimum 1180 SAT or 26 ACT score

+The tests primarily used for admission to colleges are the ACT and the SAT.
+These tests are used with your high school record to evaluate your level of academic knowledge.
 Which test should you take?
 Find out which entrance exams are required by the colleges you are interested in — some schools accept either test.
 If you are undecided about where to go to college, you should consider taking both exams to keep your options open.

 Whichever test you take, plan ahead.
 The registration deadline is about a month before each test, so you must schedule your test in time to get results back for college admission deadlines.